Ardour Mixing Tutorial: Adding Tracks, Routing and Applying Effects

 11.)
 Try playing the session, you should hear the music out of your studio monitors.
 If you cannot hear any audio output; make sure you properly route your tracks to Ardour master channel.
 Go to “Window” – “Show Mixer”, and go to “Master”.
 Make sure the master input and master output looks like this:

 12.)
-If you hear the audio, look at your master fader.
+If you can hear some audio, look at your master fader.
 This is how it looks like:

 As you can see, the master audio clips at +2.6dB.
-In digital audio, the maximum allowable is only +0dB; beyond that its clipping (as shown it’s red).
-So you need to decrease the volume in the master fader until it will hover around -6dB to -3dB (put more headroom to your mix)
+In digital audio, the maximum peak allowed is only +0dB; beyond that its called clipping (as shown it’s red) and can cause distortion.
+So you need to decrease the volume in the master fader until it will hover around -6dB to -3dB (put more headroom to your mix).

 Based on the screenshot, the master fader was adjusted from 0 to -6dB, so that the peak on the master will hover around -6dB to -3dB (-3.5dB on the screenshot).